You have no idea how much food matters in a child’s life, until you have a child who can’t eat anything.

 For the first time ever, my son felt close to normal.

-Yesterday, my son and I had just gotten to Lexington and stopped at a local restaurant we had been to several times to grab a bite to eat.
+Yesterday, he and I arrived in Lexington and stopped at a local restaurant we had been to several times to grab a bite to eat.
 Though I had his dinner with me if needed, we spoke to the server about potential cross-contaminants and then we both ordered dinner off the menu.
 WE BOTH ORDERED DINNER OFF THE MENU.
-He got a plain burger with a side of fries on a gluten-free bun.
+He chose a plain burger with a side of fries on a gluten-free bun.
 Though it may not sound all that exciting to you, to us at that moment it was everything.
-In ten years, that was the first time he was ever able to order something from a menu.
+In ten years, that was the very first time could order from a menu.

-For the first time ever, my son felt completely normal.
+For the first time in his life, my son felt completely normal.

 It was the best gift I could ever have imagined receiving in my lifetime.